herculesbroken11/AI-Trading-Bot-Retail-POS-/CLIENT_REQUIREMENTS_CHECKLIST.md

 5. ✅ Automated Execution - Complete with all requirements
 6. ✅ Reporting and Audit - Complete

-**Phase 7 (Optimization) is not critical** - it's an enhancement phase that doesn't affect core functionality.
+**Phase 7 (Optimization) is now complete** - The system automatically learns from trade outcomes and adjusts strategy parameters.

 ### Additional Value Delivered: